 Charging Losses means the charging losses included within the certified or in-use vehicle electricity consumption in charge-depleting mode of operation.

 Other parameters are defined as earlier.

+Prioritisation for average battery SoH assumptions:

+The following recommended prioritisation is proposed for the underlying assumptions of average battery SoH, with the choice of which option is most appropriate or feasible left to the practitioner (i.e. depending on the availability of data and objective of the study).

+The different options are listed in ascending order of accuracy and preference.
+The first option is proposed as a mandatory minimum default approach, where sufficient information is not available for the other options.

-Table 15 Prioritisation for average battery SoH reduction assumptions
+Table 7 Prioritisation for average battery SoH reduction assumptions